Eduardo Meneses Marquina – Estudio 3 Galdakao – Galdakao (Vizcaya), España

 12 – Pencil or computer?

-General ideas in pencil but definite ones on the computer, it lets me explore, discover and
+General ideas in pencil but definite ones on the computer, it lets me explore, discover and enrich the results.

 13 – How would you describe your work?